DevelDoe/devel-react/readme.md

 @Email:  me@andreeray.se
 @Filename: readme.md
 @Last modified by:   develdoe
-@Last modified time: 2017-03-12T18:49:13+01:00
+@Last modified time: 2017-03-12T18:51:22+01:00
 -->

 # React - develPlate

-Bootstrapping react app development, now with Redux.
+Bootstrapping react app development, now with Redux

 ## Bundling

 This project is bundling with webpack and the usual plugins, like babel to use ES2015.

 ## Testing